Hikvision-Codec/Caffe_DFP/README.md

 * Linux : http://caffe.berkeleyvision.org/installation.html#compilation
 * Windows: https://github.com/BVLC/caffe/tree/windows
 ## 3. Testing with single thread on CPU
 For fair comparison with JEM, ensure single thread is used for OpenBLAS during testing with CPU.
-The following gives an example for Linux users
+The following gives an example for Linux users：
 ```
 #execute the command in a terminal before testing